Punjab To Launch Offender Management Information System For Criminals Monitoring - UrduPoint

 Punjab To Launch 'Offender Management Information System' For Criminals' Monitoring

-RAWALPINDI, Jun 1 (UrduPoint / Pakistan Point News - 1st Jun, 2023 ) :The Directorate General of Punjab Probation and Parole Service department had decided to launch the Offender Management Information System (OMIS) to integrate the data of criminals placed on probation and parole across Punjab including Rawalpindi, Lahore, Multan and Faisalabad to make their monitoring process more effective.
+RAWALPINDI, Jun 1 (UrduPoint / Pakistan Point News - 4th Jun, 2023 ) :The Directorate General of Punjab Probation and Parole Service Department had decided to launch the Offender Management Information System (OMIS) to integrate the data of criminals placed on probation and parole across Punjab including Rawalpindi, Lahore, Multan and Faisalabad to make their monitoring process more effective.

 Dr Hassan informed that work on the OMIS was being carried out on war footing, adding for the first time rehabilitation centres for offenders on probation/parole were being set up to bring them back into the national mainstream and purge the society of anti-social elements.